A course for educators and school professionals:

 Grades K–7

 Anxiety is normal—we all experience it from time to time.
-But if anxiety is intense, out of proportion to the threat, or long-lasting, it can interfere with our well-being.
-It can also impact students’ ability to learn and their success in school.
-It’s important to teach students both coping skills and how to manage everyday anxiety.
+But if anxiety is intense, out of proportion or long-lasting, it can impact a person’s ability to function in daily life.
+For students, it can affect their ability to learn, their social interactions and their overall well-being.
+It’s important to teach students what everyday anxiety is and the skills to help them manage it.

-Everyday Anxiety Strategies for Educators (EASE) for grades K–7 is an online course and collection of evidence-informed, curriculum-aligned classroom resources that include strategies for students to help them cope with everyday anxiety, and that contribute to the mental health literacy of educators.
-The resources can be accessed on completing the course.
+Everyday Anxiety Strategies for Educators (EASE) is an evidence-informed and curriculum-aligned course and collection of classroom lessons for educators to use with students to build resilience and help them cope with everyday anxiety.

 Features: